 ABC is coming to many, but not all Sling users, though.
-Select markets will see Sling TV's Blue package get ABC and a $5 price hike, starting March 1.
+Select markets saw Sling TV's Blue package get ABC and a $5 price hike, which began on March 1.

 To solve her current lack of ABC and CBS, my colleague Kelly Woo (a fellow Sling TV subscriber) uses the AirTV Anywhere device to bring in over-the-air broadcast channels.
 With that device, and the TV antenna that Sling bundles in with it, she can even record those over-the-air broadcasts, though she has to do so manually (finding each episodes in the grid).

 YouTube TV isn't perfect, though, as it's lacking Lifetime, the History Channel (which Sling has), and the INSP network (though Sling subscribers need to pay $6 for the channel pack that adds it in).